ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 <h2>Credits</h2>
 <p>
-All geohackweek instructional material is made available under the <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution license.
+All geohackweek instructional material is made available under the <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution license</a>.